 Collectively, the six pieces that make up Book I of Musiques intimes are fewer than 12 minutes in length, and for the most part the music poses few technical challenges for performers.

 Although historical documentation is somewhat sketchy, it appears that the famed pianist Marguerite Long performed these pieces as early as 1907, but whether her presentation was actually the premiere outing of this music is difficult to ascertain.
-It is possible — even likely — that various numbers in Book 1 received other public performances prior to when Marguerite Long took them up.
+It is possible — even likely — that various numbers in Book 1 received other public performances prior to when Miss Long took them up.

 Several years were to elapse between the publication of Book 1 and the appearance of a second set of pieces under the name Musiques intimes (Book 2), Op.
 29. The six pieces that make up Book 2 were composed between 1898 and 1904, meaning that several of the numbers in this set were created during Schmitt’s time at the Villa Medici in Rome.